atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 »
 “may the severity of my punishment,
 “and the sh’arpnefs of my remorse prevail on you to pardon me!
-Never — “never, my dear father, will I offend “you again.” t • ' *
+Never — “never, my dear father, will I offend “you again." t • ' *
 'r t
 • # •